What We Learned Migrating to React Server Components

 }

-No "use client" directive.
+No "use client".
 No useState, no useEffect.
-The component runs on the server, renders HTML, sends it down.
-The browser never sees markdown-it.
-That was the promise, and for these simple cases, it worked exactly as advertised.
+Component runs on the server, renders HTML, sends it down.
+Browser never sees markdown-it.
+For these simple cases, the promise delivered exactly as advertised.

-The second decision was what to do about Redux.
-We had a global store handling user auth state, shopping cart, UI preferences, and โ this was the problem โ also a bunch of data that was really just server state.
-Product listings, blog post metadata, user profiles.
-All of it piped through Redux.
+The second decision: what to do about Redux.
+Global store handling auth state, shopping cart, UI preferences โ and also a pile of data that was really just server state.
+Product listings, blog metadata, user profiles.
+All piped through Redux.

 Server Components don't have access to React Context.
-No Provider tree, no useSelector.
-So we had to decide: migrate state management entirely, or split it.
-We split it.
-Interactive stuff โ cart, theme toggle, notification preferences โ stayed in a client-side Zustand store (we dropped Redux in the process, partly for this reason, partly because nobody liked writing Redux anymore).
-Everything else became direct database queries or server-side fetch calls inside the Server Components.
+No Provider tree.
+No useSelector.
+We had to split things.
+Interactive stuff โ cart, theme toggle, notification preferences โ went to a client-side Zustand store (dropped Redux in the process, partly for this reason, partly because nobody enjoyed writing reducers anymore).
+Everything else became direct database queries inside Server Components.

-The first real surprise was third-party libraries.
-About half of our react-* npm packages broke when used inside Server Components.
-The reason: they used hooks or browser APIs internally but didn't have "use client" directives in their package exports.
-The error messages were sometimes helpful, sometimes not.
-One carousel library just threw a cryptic webpack error about window is not defined buried three levels deep in a dependency.
+Third-party libraries were the first real surprise.
+Roughly half our react-* npm packages broke inside Server Components.
+They used hooks or browser APIs internally but didn't have "use client" directives in their exports.
+Error messages were sometimes helpful, sometimes a cryptic webpack error about window is not defined buried three dependencies deep.

-Our fix was a pattern we used over and over:
+Our fix โ used it over and over:

 // components/client-wrappers/chart-wrapper.tsx